awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Python.04.md

    ```
 **Note**
 The Boto 3 SDK constructs a `ConditionExpression` for you when you use the `Key` and `Attr` functions imported from `boto3.dynamodb.conditions`\.
 You can also specify a `ConditionExpression` as a string\.
-For a list of available conditions for Amazon DynamoDB, see [DynamoDB Conditions](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/customizations/dynamodb.html#dynamodb-conditions) in *AWS SDK for Python \(Boto 3\) Getting Started*\.
+For a list of available conditions for Amazon DynamoDB, see [DynamoDB Conditions](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/customizations/dynamodb.html#dynamodb-conditions) in *AWS SDK for Python \(Boto3\) Getting Started*\.
 For more information, see [Condition Expressions](Expressions.ConditionExpressions.md)\.

 1. To run the program, enter the following command\.